 Unfortunately, the Samsung Wearable app is only available on Android, so iOS users won’t be able to access their customizable features.
 This can be disappointing to fans of bass who use an iPhone, since these headphones are a little bass-shy and can only be EQ’d on Android.
 Also, volume controls are also only available via the button-mapping feature in the app, so iOS users are stuck with the default control scheme.
 That said, they’re the best wireless earbuds for Android that we’ve tested so far thanks to their comfortable fit and solid performance.

-If you want good quality, durable earbuds for working out, go with the Jaybird Vista Truly Wireless as they're the best truly wireless earbuds for sports that we've tested so far.
-They don't block noise as well as the Samsung Galaxy Buds, but are better for working out thanks to their more durable design.
+If you want good quality, durable earbuds for working out, go with the Jaybird Vista, the best truly wireless earbuds for sports that we've tested so far.
+They don't block noise as well as the Samsung Galaxy Buds Truly Wireless, but are better for working out thanks to their more durable design.
 Their charging case is similarly robust and should be able to withstand some small accidental abuse.
-Like the Samsung, they're decent sounding but offer much better bass performance with a small amount of overall boominess but if your a fan of a customizable EQ, they also offer a companion app so you can fine-tune the sound to better suit your needs.
-They are rated IPX7 for water and sweat resistance so should be able to handle your most strenuous workout.
-If you're an Apple user, The Beats Powerbeats Pro are more comfortable and are great for iPhone, but the Jaybird Vistas are more versatile overall.
+Like the Samsung, they're decent sounding but offer much better bass performance with a small amount of overall boominess, but if you're a fan of a customizable EQ, they also offer a companion app so you can fine-tune the sound to better suit your needs.
+They're rated IPX7 for water and sweat resistance so should be able to handle your most strenuous workout.

 You’ll want to get the Galaxy Buds if you’re looking for a more low-profile design and only expect to do a bit of light exercise, but if your primary use is for working out, get the Jaybirds.